-This Oklahoma Medicaid waiver is designed to help frail elders remain living in their homes, or the home of a family member, instead of in a nursing home environment.
-Seniors participating in the ADvantage Program can access a variety of long term care services, such as personal care and assistance, home modifications for increased safety and access, and adult day care.
+This Oklahoma Medicaid waiver is designed to help seniors remain living in their homes or the home of a family member instead of in a nursing home environment.
+Seniors participating in the ADvantage Program can access a variety of long-term care services, such as personal care and assistance, home modifications for increased safety and access, and adult day care.

 Participants in this program have the option of letting the state manage the care services they receive or self-directing their own care.
-Self-direction — also referred to as participant direction or Cash and Counseling— is through the associated program option, Consumer-Directed Personal Assistance Services & Supports (CD-PASS).
+Self-direction — also referred to as participant direction — is through the associated program option Consumer-Directed Personal Assistance Services & Supports (CD-PASS).

 Under the CD-PASS program option, participants are free to choose their own personal care providers.
 Family members are eligible to be hired and paid to provide personal care services for the participant.
-While some exceptions exist, in some conditions spouses and legal guardians can be paid to provide care.
-Originally not available statewide, the program became available in all Oklahoma counties as of November 2015.
+While exceptions exist, in some conditions, spouses and legal guardians can be paid to provide care.

-If the applicant is married and his or her spouse, often referred to as the community spouse, is not applying for Medicaid, there are spousal impoverishment standards in place.
-This is intended to prevent the community spouse from having too little income and assets in which to properly live.
-As of 2019, in over simplified terms, the non-applicant spouse is entitled to up $3,160.50 per month of the applicant’s income.
-In addition, the community spouse is entitled to one half of the couple’s joint savings and retirement accounts, up to $126,420 in 2019.
+If the applicant is married and his or her spouse is not also applying for Medicaid, there are spousal impoverishment standards in place.
+This is intended to prevent the non-Medicaid spouse from having too little income on which to properly live.
+As of 2023, in certain circumstances, the applicant spouse is able to transfer up to $3,716 per month of his or her income to the non-Medicaid/non-applicant spouse.

 Couples interested in preserving as much of their retirement savings as possible should consult a Medicaid planning adviser.
 These experts can usually help to restructure assets and income so that couples can maximize the spousal allowances and ensure eligibility.
 Read more.

 The ADvantage Waiver is intended to help the elderly remain living at home.
-Therefore, the available benefits are selected with that goal in mind.
 Waiver participants can be approved to receive any of the following services.
 Certain unskilled services, most relevantly personal care, are available for self-direction.

 The ADvantage Waiver is a SoonerCare program managed by the Aging Services Division of the Oklahoma Department of Human Services.
-It has replaced two older state waivers, My Life; My Choice and Sooner Seniors.
+More information on the program is available here.